eedmi/ML-Integrated-RC-Wall-Analytical-Database/README.md

 ## Numerical implementation details

-The nonlinear wall model is implemented in OpenSeesPy using fiber-based `dispBeamColumn` elements with a `Linear` geometric transformation.
-The first nonlinear element has a length of ($$2L_P$$), where
+## Numerical implementation details

+The wall is modeled using a two-dimensional finite element model with a stack of line displacement-based elements using the distributed plasticity formulation.
+OpenSees displacement-based beam-column elements (`dispBeamColumn`) are used with two Gauss–Legendre integration points per element and fiber sections assigned to the integration points.

+To address deformation localization associated with material softening, the regularization technique adopted in the previously validated modeling framework is retained.
+The region adjacent to the critical section, corresponding to the bottom-most nonlinear element of the cantilever wall, is modeled with a length equal to two times the estimated plastic-hinge length, \(2L_P\).
+The plastic-hinge length is calculated as

 $$
-L_P = 0.27 l_w (1-ALR)
+L_P =
-\left(1-\frac{f_y \rho_t}{f'_c}\right)
-\left(\frac{M}{V l_w}\right)^{0.45}
+0.27l_w
+\left(1-\frac{P}{A_w f'_c}\right)
+\left(1-\frac{f_y\rho_t}{f'_c}\right)
+\left(\frac{M}{Vl_w}\right)^{0.45}
 $$

+where \(l_w\) is the wall length, \(P\) is the axial force, \(A_w\) is the wall cross-sectional area, \(f_y\) is the reinforcement yield strength, \(f'_c\) is the concrete compressive strength, \(\rho_t\) is the horizontal web reinforcement ratio, and \(M\) and \(V\) are the moment and shear force at the wall base, respectively.

-The remaining nonlinear wall height is divided into equal-length elements according to the same discretization procedure used in the previously validated model (Tahaei et al. 2026).
-Across the 620 analytical cases, the wall is represented by 3–6 nonlinear `dispBeamColumn` elements.
+The remaining nonlinear wall height is divided into equal-length displacement-based beam-column elements following the same discretization procedure.
+For the 620 analytical cases considered in the database, this results in 3–6 nonlinear `dispBeamColumn` elements, depending on the case-specific plastic-hinge and strain-penetration lengths.

-Each nonlinear element uses two-point Legendre integration with the same fiber section assigned at both integration points.
-The section consists of two confined boundary-core concrete patches discretized with 32 × 1 fibers each, together with unconfined cover and web-concrete patches.
-For the fixed WSH6 geometry, the section contains 558 concrete fibers; the reinforcing-fiber layout varies according to the reinforcement configuration.

-Concrete is modeled using `Concrete04`, while longitudinal reinforcement is modeled using `ReinforcingSteel` with the `-GABuck` buckling and `-CMFatigue` low-cycle-fatigue formulations. `MinMax` wrappers impose the tensile rupture-strain limit.
-No additional constitutive regularization is applied beyond the adopted element and fiber discretization, which follows the previously validated implementation.

-Strain penetration is represented by extending the effective wall height by
+The effect of anchorage deformation, including slip and extension of reinforcing bars anchored into the foundation, is represented by adding a strain-penetration length, \(L_{sp}\), to the wall height.
+In the OpenSeesPy implementation,

 $$
-L_{sp} = 0.022 f_y d_b
+L_{sp}=0.022f_y d_b
 $$

-rather than through a separate bond-slip element.
-Shear response is represented by an uncoupled zero-length spring at the wall base with elastic lateral stiffness of 0.02.
+where \(d_b\) is the longitudinal-bar diameter.

+Shear behavior is modeled as uncoupled from the flexural and axial behavior using a linear shear spring element at the base of the model.
+For the analyses included in the present database, an effective shear modulus of

+$$
+G_{\mathrm{eff}}=0.02E_c
+$$

+is adopted, resulting in the implemented lateral spring stiffness

+$$
+K_s=0.02E_cA_w.
+$$

+Plain and confined concrete are modeled using the OpenSees `Concrete04` material.
+The concrete elastic modulus is calculated as

+$$
+E_c=4700\sqrt{f'_c}\ \text{MPa}.
+$$

+The strain at peak stress of the confined concrete is supplied by the previously developed ML model and is used as the calibration parameter of the finite element model.

+Longitudinal reinforcing bars are modeled using the OpenSees `ReinforcingSteel` material.
+Bar buckling is represented using the Gomes and Appleton formulation, and low-cycle fatigue is included through the corresponding fatigue formulation implemented in `ReinforcingSteel`.
+The OpenSees `MinMax` wrapper material is used to simulate tensile rupture when the specified ultimate tensile strain is exceeded.

+For the fiber-section discretization, the confined boundary regions are discretized into 32 fibers in the in-plane direction.
+A constant fiber thickness is used to discretize the web region, while a single fiber is used in the out-of-plane direction.
+The reinforcing-fiber layout varies according to the reinforcement configuration defined in `Configurations_model_input.xlsx`.

-All analytical cases are subjected to the same WSH6 cyclic displacement protocol.
-For each target displacement, the nominal displacement increment is defined as `dU = maxU/150`.
-Gravity analysis uses a `NormDispIncr` convergence test with a tolerance of \(10^{-12}\) and a maximum of 10 iterations with the `Newton` algorithm.
+All analytical cases are subjected to the same cyclic displacement protocol adopted for WSH6.
+For each target displacement, the nominal displacement increment is defined as

+`dU = maxU / 150`.

+The gravity analysis uses the `NormDispIncr` convergence test with a tolerance of \(10^{-12}\) and a maximum of 10 iterations, together with the `Newton` solution algorithm.
 The cyclic analysis uses `NormDispIncr` with a tolerance of \(10^{-6}\) and a maximum of 1000 iterations. `NewtonLineSearch` is used as the primary solution algorithm.

-If convergence is not achieved, the following fallback sequence is applied:`ModifiedNewton → KrylovNewton → Broyden → BFGS`
+If convergence is not achieved for a displacement increment, the following fallback sequence is attempted:

+`ModifiedNewton → KrylovNewton → Broyden → BFGS`

-Following a successful fallback step, the analysis returns to `NewtonLineSearch`.
+Following a successful fallback step, the solution algorithm is reset to `NewtonLineSearch`.
 If all algorithms fail for a given increment, the displacement loop associated with that target is terminated and the analysis proceeds to the next target in the loading protocol.

-The complete material definitions, section generation, loading sequence, recorder definitions, and analysis procedures are provided directly in `run_FEmodel_webconf.py` and `run_FEmodel_boundconf.py`.
+The complete material definitions, section discretization, loading protocol, recorder definitions, and analysis procedures are provided in `run_FEmodel_webconf.py` and `run_FEmodel_boundconf.py`.

 Note: The OpenSeespy model uses a linear uncoupled shear spring.
 FEMA P-2208 failure type classification labels in the generated database are therefore post-processed engineering assessments.
 They are not direct simulations of physical shear failure.